Abandonment option: The option of terminating an investment earlier than originally planned.

 Accrual bond: A bond on which interest accrues, but is not paid to the investor during the time of accrual.
 The amount of accrued interest is added to the remaining principal of the bond and is paid at maturity.

-Accrued interest: The accumulated coupon interest earned but not yet paid to the seller of a bond by the buyer (unless the bond is in default).
+Accrued interest: The accumulated coupon interest earned but not yet paid to the seller of a bond by the buyer (unless the bond is by default).

 Accumulated Benefit Obligation (ABO): An approximate measure of the liability of a plan in the event of a termination at the date the calculation is performed.